iclcv/icl/doc/icl-manual/install/install-linux.rst

 Actually Qt is also a prerequisite for most ICL applications and for the whole ICLQt module.
 We strongly recommend to have at least Qt support when building ICL.
-The Qt package right now also used the OpenGL extension wrangler library libglew-dev and it needs OpenGL headers to be installed.
+The Qt package right now also used the OpenGL extension wrangler library libglew-dev (on some systems libglew-1.6-dev) and it needs OpenGL headers to be installed.

 * **Supported Versions:** 5
 * **License Type:** open source